 The Dark Side of Dog Rescue

 Reputable, dedicated caring dog breeders have their work cut out.
-There are many puppy millers and back yard breeders in the world, so that reputable breeders must perform due diligence in who gets their puppies.
+There are many puppy millers and backyard breeders in the world so reputable breeders must perform due diligence in who gets their puppies.
 The same holds true for the dog rescue world.

 There is a very dark side to dog rescue.
 There are fake fundraisers, people who steal dogs and try to “re-home” them, rescues who in-fight so much that the dogs suffer because of it, and egos that have no business in the business of dog rescue.
 Yes, dog rescue is a business.

 For the reputable dog rescuers, this means they are screening you as much as you should be screening them.
 In an article for Victoria Stillwell’s Positively blog, Debby McMullen writes, “Blind breeder hate is another common theme among the fringe component of rescuers.
 After all, the mistaken impression that all breeders are responsible for shelter dogs’ deaths is rampant, if untrue.
 More on this subject can be obtained in this article.”

 Staunch dog rescuers won’t change their stance any more than staunch dog breeders will change theirs.
 That’s okay, too.
 There is a place in the world for both.
 This writer supports both.

 According to a piece in the Washington Post this year, there is an evil underbelly in the dog rescue world.
 Supposed dog rescuers buy animals from the commercial breeders they scorn.
 Imagine that: They come together at dog auctions, a place where cameras are banned.
 On one side, rescuers who bash breeders as heartless and uncaring for animals are actually buying animals from them and saying they are rescued animals.
 It’s a profit war, folks.